OfflineIMAP/offlineimap.github.io/_doc/website-quick-start.md

 This will clone the repository of the sources and do a bit of extra configuration.

+#### Editing online

+Login to Github, browse the sources online in your fork, pick up a file, edit and commit.

 #### Directly from the public repository